relogamimano/Scala-Web-App/Readme.md

 - Scala 3 : Follow the “Install Scala on your computer” section of the instructions on the Scala website (https://docs.scala-lang.org/getting-started/index.html) At some point, the Coursier setup program will ask: “No JVM found, should we try to install one?
 [Y/n]”.
 Respond “y” (for “yes”) and press Enter / ⏎.
 Similarly, when it asks about updating the PATH environment variable, respond “y”.

 ### Launching
-- Open your terminal and enter
+Open your terminal and enter
 ```
 sbt --client
 ```
 If nothing appears when you type commands into SBT, try
 ```
 sbt -Djline.terminal=none --client
 ```
-  instead.

 ![Mille Sabords!](Project_proposal_figures/Mille_sabords_cover.jpeg)